 The answer is not to avoid the problem of condensation or even to just address condensation while ignoring all the ways in which it can manifest itself.
 Instead, it’s important that you address the root cause of the condensation.
 JES makes it easy for you to find the best solution.
 Schedule a free inspection today and you’ll be able to find the solution for your basement problems.

-Asked Questions About Bubbling Paint on Basement Walls
+FAQs about Bubbling Paint on Basement Walls

 After you paint your basement, you might find bubbles in the paint days or months after it dries.
 What should you know about bubbling paint problems?

 If you want to paint your basement, you should definitely go ahead.
 However, as with any other location, it’s a good idea to use paint intended for the material of your basement walls.
 You should also be careful to prime the walls before you paint to avoid any problems.

 A major problem that can occur with basement wall painting is when the paint “bubbles.”
 These bubbles in paint can arise for a number of reasons, and it happens because the paint pulls away from the wall, leaving a “bubble” of air between the wall and the layer of paint.

 There various reasons for this: your concrete may have been dirty, you might not have applied an appropriate primer layer, or there may have been wet walls in your basement during the painting process or after you were finished painting.
 If you’re experiencing high moisture problems in your basement, you’ll need to fix those with reliable basement waterproofing solutions before you paint the basement again.